-New Features for V4
+New Features of the V4 Platform

-- CV/Gate output Simultaneously play a 1V/octave analog synth using the pedal; - Detented Parameter dial with extended range More variations on each sound; - Sturdier knobs The potentiometer shafts are now made from solid metal; - Long Release Audio-triggered sounds now use the full release time of the ADSR; - Oscillator sync VCO2 can sync to VCO1 for more harmonically-complex sounds; - Improved audio fidelity New ultra-low-noise CoDec and noise-reduction coding; - Overwrite programs On-pedal edits can be saved to patch data before uploading; - Superior pitch tracking Greatly reduced latency and increased sensitivity to input instrument dynamics.
+- CV/Gate & MIDI note output Simultaneously trigger other synths via the pedal; - Detented Parameter dial with extended range More variations on each sound; - Sturdier knobs The potentiometer shafts are now made from solid metal; - Long Release Audio-triggered sounds now use the full release time of the ADSR; - Oscillator sync VCO2 can sync to VCO1 for more harmonically-complex sounds; - Improved audio fidelity New ultra-low-noise CoDec and noise-reduction coding; - Overwrite programs On-pedal edits can be saved to patch data before uploading; - Superior pitch tracking Greatly reduced latency and increased sensitivity to input instrument dynamics.
 Pitch detection can now be set to prioritize speed or accuracy; - Octave transposition Two new MIDI CCs to transpose the pitch by ±2 octaves; - 63 new Flexi curves Create a split point between any two adjacent semitones; - Robust firmware update process Now any MIDI interface can be used; - Alternative quick access to Global Menu Enter/exit menu without power cycling; - Better Global Menu layout Items are repositioned and more meaningfully labelled; - Fresh Editor look An updated color scheme with a clearer and more logical layout; - Onscreen Mod Wheel Send out MIDI CCs or Aftertouch directly from the Editor; - Full midiBeam 4Control integration MIDI signals from expression pedals and switches are automatically passed to the FI4 when connected to the Editor.